About the School of Education

 Accreditation and Membership

 APU’s School of Education values the importance of developing programs of distinction and academic integrity.
 This attention to excellence has earned the school notable accreditations.
-The university is accredited by the WASC Senior College and University Commission (WSCUC), and SOE is also accredited by California’s Commission on Teacher Credentialing (CTC) and the National Council for the Accreditation of Teacher Education (NCATE).
+The university is accredited by the WASC Senior College and University Commission (WSCUC), and School of Education programs are also approved by California’s Commission on Teacher Credentialing (CTC) and the National Council for the Accreditation of Teacher Education (NCATE), which is transitioning to the Council for the Accreditation of Educator Preparation (CAEP).
 Additionally, APU’s Master of Arts in Education: Educational Psychology and Educational Specialist (Ed.S.) in School Psychology program is accredited by the National Association of School Psychologists (NASP).

 Meeting these accreditations enables APU to prepare educators for new, more rigorous state licensing, and sets graduates apart from other candidates.
 When you graduate from an APU program, you graduate with the ability to function in the education arena with confidence, serving as a valued asset to your organization.